 Understanding the Impact of Trauma on Your Autonomic Nervous System

-The Autonomic Nervous System: A Brief Overview
+The Autonomic Nervous System

-The Impact of Trauma on the Autonomic Nervous System
+Trauma’s Impact on the Nervous System

-The long-term impact of trauma on the autonomic nervous system can manifest in various ways:
+The long-term impact of trauma can manifest in various ways, including:

 Physical Health Issues: The persistent activation of the sympathetic nervous system can lead to chronic health problems, including cardiovascular issues, digestive disorders, and weakened immune responses.